code-pushup/cli/CONTRIBUTING.md

 **❗️** Test Inclusion Logic

 - `INCLUDE_SLOW_TESTS='false'` skips long tests.
-- without `INCLUDE_SLOW_TESTS`, tests run if `CI` is set.
+- Without `INCLUDE_SLOW_TESTS`, tests run if `CI` is set.

 **❗️❗️** Windows specific path set only in CI

-- some setups also require this setting locally
+- Some setups also require this setting locally.

 ## Development